5 Unique Summer Festivals in Bulgaria

 July Morning, Black Sea Coast

 Originally celebrated on the rocky cliffs of Kamen Bryag during the 1970s by a group of young Bulgarians protesting against Communist regime, July Morning has now spread further down the coast and into other parts of Bulgaria.
-Further inspired by rock band Uriah Heep’s July Morning track, thousands of people descend to Kamen Bryag to have a huge party, gather around campfires, listen to live rock music and generally get involved in the party spirit to watch the sunrise together.
+Further inspired by rock band Uriah Heep’s July Morning track, thousands of people descend to Kamen Bryag on the eve of the first of July, to have a huge party, gather around campfires, listen to live rock music and generally get involved in the party spirit to watch the sunrise together.

 The White Brotherhood Gathering, Rila National Park: 19-21st August